tkuester/taky/README.md

 taky - A simple COT server for ATAK

-## Features
+## Features (and anti-Features!)

-Android clients don't disconnect!
+ * Android clients don't disconnect!
+ * No design consideration for XML security!
+ * Atrocious CoT routing ensures everyone (may) get your updates!
+ * Streaming XML Parsing character by character to ensure the most accurate XML handling with no regard to efficiency!

 ## Requirements